awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 If you use an Amazon S3 bucket as the origin for your distribution and if you use CloudFront origin access identities, `POST` requests aren't supported in some Amazon S3 regions and `PUT` requests in those regions require an additional header\.
 For more information, see [Using an Origin Access Identity in Amazon S3 Regions that Support Only Signature Version 4 Authentication](private-content-restricting-access-to-s3.md#private-content-origin-access-identity-signature-version-4)\.

 If you want to use multi\-part uploads to add objects to an Amazon S3 bucket, you must add a CloudFront origin access identity to your distribution and grant the origin access identity the applicable permissions\.
-For more information, see [Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

 **Important**
 If you configure CloudFront to accept and forward to Amazon S3 all of the HTTP methods that CloudFront supports, you must create a CloudFront origin access identity to restrict access to your Amazon S3 content and grant the origin access identity the applicable permissions\.
 For example, if you configure CloudFront to accept and forward these methods because you want to use `PUT`, you must configure Amazon S3 bucket policies or ACLs to handle `DELETE` requests appropriately so viewers can't delete resources that you don't want them to\.
-For more information, see [Using an Origin Access Identity to Restrict Access to Your Amazon S3 Content](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.

 For information about the operations supported by Amazon S3, see the [Amazon S3 documentation](http://aws.amazon.com/documentation/s3/)\.